Click here for a bio specifically on my work on Israel and Palestine.

 Ph.D., M.S.
 Institute for Conflict Analysis and Resolution, George Mason University

 Schirch is also a Senior Fellow with the Alliance for Peacebuilding and Visiting Scholar at George Mason University’s School for Conflict Analysis and Resolution.
 She holds a PhD in Conflict Analysis and Resolution from George Mason University.
 She taught in the graduate programme on peacebuilding at Eastern Mennonite University for 23 years.

 A former Fulbright Fellow in East and West Africa, Schirch is the author of ten books and numerous peer-reviewed chapters and journal articles.
-She has been invited to present her research at conferences at the Pentagon, United Nations, US Congress, UK Whitehall, Chatham House, and Wilton Park.
-In 2018, Schirch published an edited book on The Ecology of Violent Extremism, an action guide for Synergizing Nonviolent Action and Peacebuilding with US Institute of Peace, and a report on Social Media Impacts on Conflict and Democracy: The Tech-tonic Shift.
+Her books have been translated into Arabic, Spanish, German, Korean, French, and Thai.
+In 2018, Schirch published an edited book on The Ecology of Violent Extremism, an action guide for Synergizing Nonviolent Action and Peacebuilding with US Institute of Peace, and a report on Peacebuilding Perspectives on Social Media Impacts on Conflict and Democracy: The Tech-tonic Shift.